lasa01/Plumber/README.md

 - Open the Blender console to get progress updates and start importing from the `File -> Import -> Plumber` menu.

 ## Installation
-You can also check the [video tutorial](https://www.youtube.com/watch?v=tMQt8RHkDzA).
+You can also follow a video tutorial, such as [this one](https://www.youtube.com/watch?v=jOJJzqOudw8) by ItsJustChris.
+This tutorial is recorded using a beta version, but also applies to the current version.

 - Make sure you are using Blender 2.90 or newer.
-- Download the latest addon release from the [releases](https://github.com/lasa01/io_import_vmf/releases) tab.
+- Download the latest addon release from the [releases](https://github.com/lasa01/Plumber/releases) tab.
 Make sure you download a file starting with `plumber-v1.x.x`, not the source code.
 Also make sure that you downloaded the correct version for your operating system.
 - Do **not** extract the downloaded files.